 Two years of preparation is necessary prior to receiving the sacrament of Communion.
 Preparation typically begins in 1st grade.

 Children’s Ministry Sacramental Preparation classes are available for students who are in grades 3-6 who have not yet been baptized or who are baptized but have not received the sacraments of Reconciliation or Eucharist.
-This is a two year program meeting on either Wednesday evenings from 6:30-7:30 PM or Friday evenings from 6:30-7:30 PM, depending on where the child enters the preparation cycle.
+This is a two year program meeting on Wednesday evenings from 7:00-8:00 PM.

 First Holy Communion Information